chrisglein/chrisglein.github.io/pixel-pusher/rules.md

 <mark>Can you un-store pixels?</mark>

 ## 5) SCORE
-Starting with the “1st to Score” player, each player may spend pixels they have collected to fill a scanline in one of the image cards.
+Starting with the "1st to Score" player, each player may spend pixels they have collected to fill a scanline in one of the image cards.
 The scanline must not already be filled, and the player must have all of the pixels needed by that scanline.
 The player places their pixels on the image cards and receives the scanline’s listed number of victory points (moving their score tracker up the victory track).

 # END GAME
 The game ends at the end of a round if there are no more machine cards in the machine deck.